-Filet Mignon is one of those classic dishes made by searing in a saute pan and then baking in the oven until tender.
-It’s seasoned with garlic, cumin, and coriander that gives it a sizzling great steakhouse taste!
+This recipe shows you how to cook a perfect filet mignon steak.
+Filet mignon is one of those classic dishes made by searing it in a sauté pan and then baking it in the oven until tender and warm in the center.
+It has a great sizzling steakhouse taste!

 Want to learn my favorite cheesy au gratin potato recipe?
 Learn how to make them here!